Software Architecture Interview Topics: What to Study and How

 A structured breakdown of the topics architecture interviewers actually test, with representative questions, scoring rubrics, and a realistic two-week prep plan.

-If you’ve ever wondered what topics are covered in software architecture interviews, here’s the short answer: scalability, data modeling, caching, distributed systems, API design, and non-functional requirements.
-Many candidates focus on memorizing frameworks.
+If you’ve ever wondered what topics are covered in software architecture interviews, here’s the short answer I’ve arrived at after going through plenty of them: scalability, data modeling, caching, distributed systems, API design, and non-functional requirements.
+I see many candidates focus on memorizing frameworks.
 They drill URL shorteners, practice the same social feed design, and rehearse generic scalability diagrams.
 Then they sit across from a senior staff engineer who asks them to defend a decision under changing constraints, and the framework falls apart.
 Software architecture interviews at mid-to-senior level test judgment, not recall.

-This article breaks down the core topic areas that architecture interviewers actually test, gives you representative questions for each, explains how your answers get scored, and lays out a realistic two-week prep plan with the resources worth your time.
-If you’ve been following imlucas.dev for system design content, this is the structured checklist that pulls it all together.
+In this article, I break down the core topic areas that architecture interviewers actually test, give you representative questions for each, explain how your answers get scored, and lay out a realistic two-week prep plan with the resources I think are worth your time.
+If you’ve been following imlucas.dev for my system design content, this is the structured checklist that pulls it all together.

 What topics are covered in software architecture interviews (priority list)

-Architecture interviewers return to the same topic clusters regardless of company size or interview format.
-Understanding which areas carry the most weight lets you allocate study time intelligently instead of treating every subject as equal.
-The first three topics commonly appear across most interviews because almost any real-world system prompt requires answers in these areas.
+I’ve found architecture interviewers return to the same topic clusters regardless of company size or interview format.
+Understanding which areas carry the most weight is how I allocate study time intelligently instead of treating every subject as equal.
+The first three topics I list below commonly appear across most interviews because almost any real-world system prompt requires answers in these areas.

 Scalability and infrastructure design

-This is the most frequently tested area, and for good reason: every system design prompt eventually becomes a scaling question.
-Horizontal vs. vertical scaling, load balancing strategies, database sharding vs. replication — these come up whether you’re designing a messaging app, a social feed, or a payment processor.
+This is the most frequently tested area, and for good reason: every system design prompt I’ve seen eventually becomes a scaling question.
+Horizontal vs. vertical scaling, load balancing strategies, and database sharding vs. replication all come up whether you’re designing a messaging app, a social feed, or a payment processor.
 You need to estimate load, project growth, and justify infrastructure choices with back-of-the-envelope math rather than vague assertions.

 Data storage, modeling, and database trade-offs

 Interviewers test whether you choose a database because it fits the use case or because it’s the technology you know.
-The SQL vs. NoSQL question is almost never about which is better; it’s about access patterns, consistency requirements, and expected query shapes.
+From the interviews I’ve sat through, the SQL vs. NoSQL question is almost never about which is better; it’s about access patterns, consistency requirements, and expected query shapes.
 Indexing strategy, schema design under high read vs. write load, and the trade-offs of eventual consistency are all fair game.

 Caching, performance, and real-time processing

-Caching questions often appear as a second layer on top of a scalability discussion.
+I see caching questions often appear as a second layer on top of a scalability discussion.
 The real test is knowing when caching creates more problems than it solves, particularly around cache invalidation and consistency.
-Real-time delivery requirements, message acknowledgments, offline support and WebSocket vs. long polling decisions show up consistently in any chat or notification system design.
+Real-time delivery requirements, message acknowledgments, offline support, and WebSocket vs. long-polling decisions show up consistently in any chat or notification system design I’ve worked through.

 Deeper topics that separate mid-level from senior answers

-The first three topic areas are table stakes.
-Senior engineers get tested further on failure modes, distributed systems edge cases, API design decisions, and operational concerns.
+I treat the first three topic areas as table stakes.
+At senior level, I get tested further on failure modes, distributed systems edge cases, API design decisions, and operational concerns.
 These areas reveal whether a candidate thinks about production systems or only greenfield designs.
-Weak answers describe success paths; strong answers describe what happens when things go wrong.
+From what I’ve seen, weak answers describe success paths; strong answers describe what happens when things go wrong.

 Distributed systems challenges and fault tolerance

 CAP theorem questions aren’t about reciting the definition; interviewers want to see you reason about failure scenarios and justify your consistency model based on business requirements.
-Circuit breakers, retries with exponential backoff, and idempotency patterns signal that you’ve shipped distributed systems in the real world and understand the failure modes.
+When I bring up circuit breakers, retries with exponential backoff, and idempotency patterns, it signals that I’ve shipped distributed systems in the real world and understand the failure modes.
 For a practical write-up on how CAP trade-offs manifest in distributed systems, see this primer on the CAP theorem in distributed systems.

-Key questions: “How would you handle a network partition in this system?”, “What does your retry strategy look like, and how do you prevent a thundering herd?”, “How do you ensure idempotency in a payment processing flow?”, and “Walk me through how your system behaves when the database primary goes down.”
+Key questions I prepare for: “How would you handle a network partition in this system?”, “What does your retry strategy look like, and how do you prevent a thundering herd?”, “How do you ensure idempotency in a payment processing flow?”, and “Walk me through how your system behaves when the database primary goes down.”

 API design and the microservices vs. monolith question

 This topic tests architectural judgment over fashion.
-REST vs. gRPC vs. event-driven APIs each carry distinct operational costs, and a strong candidate can articulate when each choice makes sense.
-The microservices question is particularly revealing: the right answer almost always starts with “it depends on team size, operational maturity, and traffic patterns” rather than a blanket recommendation.
+REST vs. gRPC vs. event-driven APIs each carry distinct operational costs, and I can articulate when each choice makes sense.
+The microservices question is particularly revealing: the answer I give almost always starts with “it depends on team size, operational maturity, and traffic patterns” rather than a blanket recommendation.

 Practice: “When would you break a monolith into services?”, “How do you design an API that can evolve without breaking existing clients?”, “What are the operational costs of microservices that your design needs to account for?”, and “How would you implement API versioning for a public-facing integration?”